 Table of Contents

 Neck pain is a common problem for many people after a car accident, but why does it happen?
 During a crash, the seatbelt holds your body in place, but your head is not strapped in.
-This can cause your head to be tossed back and forth or sideways, which can cause damage to the soft tissues and vertebrae in your neck.
+This can cause your head to be tossed back and forth or sideways, which can potentially damage the soft tissues and vertebrae in your neck.

 Neck injuries can happen in different ways.
 Due to the sudden force exerted on the head during a car accident, the impact can strain or tear muscles and ligaments in the neck.
 Additionally, these injuries may result from direct contact with parts of the vehicle during the collision.